microsoft/opensource-management-portal/README.md

 being designed that will fallback to the one configured app installation, if any.
 If there is no modern GitHub app, the GitHub PAT for an org will be used.

+# Feature flags

+Under development, configuration values in `config/features.json` map explicit opt-in environment variables to features and functions for the monolithic site.

+This was, organizations can choose which specific features they may want to have exposed by the app.

+Most features can be opted in to by simply setting the environment variable value to `1`.

+- allowUnauthorizedNewRepositoryLockdownSystem

+  - Variable: `FEATURE_FLAG_ALLOW_UNAUTHORIZED_NEW_REPOSITORY_LOCKDOWN_SYSTEM`
+  - Purpose: Allows the "unauthorized new repository lockdown system" to be _available_ as an organization feature flag.
+It does not turn this system on by default in any case.
+  - Requirements: the event firehose must be used (there is no equivalent job, to make sure to not accidentially destroy permissions across existing repos)